caslabs/caslabs.github.io/essays/the-nature-of-inquiry.md

 17. **Follow-Up on Solutions:** Share your solution and thanks to those who helped!
 Help contribute to the never-ending open source community ecosystem, and those who will encounter a smiliar situation as yours in the future.

-Again, for a full detailed analysis and explantation per principles as outlined by ERB, see ERB's blog - [How to Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html).
+Again, for a full detailed analysis and explantation per principles as outlined by ERB, see [How to Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html).
 There's other principles ERB goes over beyond just the formulation of the inquiry, such as choosing the right community and various examples of "smart" and "not smart" questions, which is equally important for formulating a smart question as well.

 ### Concrete Examples